OrangeFran/tagger/Readme.md

 --genre
 ```

-To get more outpu you can use the `-v` flag.
+To get more output you can use the `-v` flag.

 __Manually add tags__

 If the `tag` command isn't right for you, I got you covered.
-With `manually` you can add tags manually.
+With `manually` you can add static tags.
-Just specifiy the target with `-t` and the tags you want to set with `--artist ARTIST` etc.
+Just specifiy the target with `-t` and the tags you want to set with `--artist ARTIST / --title TITLE` etc.
 Again, for more verbose output use `-v`.

 ### Dependencies